 Speaking of sales, unfortunately for those of us in Spain the seasonal gift-giving day is not Christmas but Kings Day, which is not until January 6th.
 This means that today there are no giant after-Christmas sales to head out for.
 Instead, we must wait until January 7th for the post-holiday bargain days, known as 'rebajas de invierno' - winter sales.

 Oh, well, at least I have got some good cannelloni to look forward to today.
 Yummy!

-Have a wonderful St. Stephen's Day / Boxing Day / or just plain old December 26th wherever you are!
+Have a wonderful St. Stephen's Day / Boxing Day / Day of Goodwill or just plain old December 26th wherever you are!

-For previous articles about the holiday season in Spain and elsewhere, visit these:
+For previous posts about the holiday season in Spain and elsewhere, visit these: